ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 function testMemberVariable() {
     // create a default mock HTTP Client and assign it to the `clientEndpoint` object clientEndpoint = <http:Client>test:mock(http:Client);
-    // stub the value of `url` variable to return the specified string test:prepare(clientEndpoint).getMember("url").thenReturn("https://foo.com/");
+    // stub the value of the `url` variable to return the specified string test:prepare(clientEndpoint).getMember("url").thenReturn("https://foo.com/");
-    // verify the specified value is set test:assertEquals(clientEndpoint.url, "https://foo.com/");
+    // verify if the specified value is set test:assertEquals(clientEndpoint.url, "https://foo.com/");
 }